support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Jacques Garnerin Executes the First Parachute Descent, from a Height of 1000 Meters, on October 22, 1797 Boy putter dragging a sledge of coal along a narrow seam, South Wales, 1848 Illustration from the children Surveyors Using Quadrants to Measure the Height of a Tower The Enterprizing Lunardi Seven Miles High!
-First World War 1914-1918: Observers of the French army in a captive balloon trying to spot the enemy The Parachute of Fauste Veranzio, 1617, 1887 The First Parachute Descent by Andre Jacques Garnerin (1770-1823) over Parc Monceau, 22nd October 1797 How to train a young falcon Henri Giffard Ascension of Saint-Louis on June 17, 1900 (eighteen hours of duration, including seven of terrible storms) Gulliver Escapes Brobdingnag When His Box Is Grabbed by an Eagle Who Drops It in the Sea, from Gulliver A balloon struck at Chicago.
+The Parachute of Fauste Veranzio, 1617, 1887 First World War 1914-1918: Observers of the French army in a captive balloon trying to spot the enemy The First Parachute Descent by Andre Jacques Garnerin (1770-1823) over Parc Monceau, 22nd October 1797 How to train a young falcon Henri Giffard Ascension of Saint-Louis on June 17, 1900 (eighteen hours of duration, including seven of terrible storms) Gulliver Escapes Brobdingnag When His Box Is Grabbed by an Eagle Who Drops It in the Sea, from Gulliver A balloon struck at Chicago.
 Louis Godard Jr. (1858-1933) and Panis wounded on Saturday, July 25 Three Men in a Gondola, illustration from Tilting at the Ring Illustration for Railway Ribaldry A Balloon Struck by Lightning Near Chicago, Illinois, USA On October 22 Candide, Satirical in Black & White Cross-Section of a Landscape, from Thomas Mawson More Crime in the Air Departure for the moon in a balloon - in A Balloon Struck by Lightning Over Chicago Robert Cocking The captive balloon of the French Messrs Godard and Panis, victim of an accident caused by the storm on July 7, on the ground of the World Exhibition in Chicago, in full flight, the balloon was struck and struck, hurting the two airmen Experimental barometers used by the Accademia del Cimento, Florence, Italy Aerostat Joseph Crocé-Spinelli, Henri Sivel, and Gaston Tissandier in the basket of the balloon, Zénith, after losing consciousness due to lack of oxygen after reaching an altitude of nearly 28,000 ft., near P

 Show more similar artworks

-Other art prints by William Wallace Denslow
+More art prints by William Wallace Denslow

-Discover more works by William Wallace Denslow
+Show more works by William Wallace Denslow

-Other art prints by William Wallace Denslow
+More art prints by William Wallace Denslow

-Discover more works by William Wallace Denslow
+Show more works by William Wallace Denslow

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us